Simon Littlejohn MSc MBACP

 Getting In Touch

 I recognise that this might be the hardest thing in the world to do but it is a necessary first step.
-If you would like to call to talk a bit about what is going on for you, we can make arrangements to meet for our first session together.
+If you would like to talk a bit about what is going on for you on the phone, we can make arrangements to meet for our first session together.
 I can send you directions as well as any other relevant information you require.

 Our First Session